-Since 2010, ICCROM has been providing technical assistance during major or complex emergencies – those classified as L2 and L3 emergencies by the Inter-Agency Standing Committee (IASC).
+Since 2010, ICCROM has provided technical assistance during major or complex emergencies – those classified as L2 and L3 emergencies by the Inter-Agency Standing Committee (IASC).
 The assistance is provided within the ambit of the FAR programme and, where necessary, with the support of other programmes.

 - Incidents involving substantive damage to cultural heritage, far exceeding the capacity of the affected Member State;

-- at the specific request of the affected Member State or a partner institution of ICCROM
+- Upon specific request of the affected Member State or a partner institution of ICCROM

 Types of emergency assistance offered

 Responses provided to date

 - Haiti, 2010, 2021– In-crisis training and assistance with post-event damage and risk assessment were provided.
-ICCROM supported staff time and mission costs, the Smithsonian supported the cost of the training.
+ICCROM supported staff time, and mission costs and the Smithsonian supported the cost of the training.
 Additionally, Rapid Damage and Risk Assessment forms were created in response to the devastating Earthquakes in Haiti in August 2021.

-- South Sudan, 2013 – Damage and risk assessment as well as emergency salvage for the records collection of the national archive in South Sudan.
-Technical input and advice for post-war recovery of the archives and design of the new building.
-Costs supported by UNESCO.
+- South Sudan, 2013 – Damage and risk assessment and emergency salvage for the records collection of the national archive in South Sudan was provided.
+Technical input and advice for post-war recovery of the archives and design of the new building were given.
+Costs were supported by UNESCO.

 - Syria, 2013 – Online training on first aid operations was provided to Directorate-General for Antiquities and Museums (DGAM) staff in collaboration with ICOMOS-ICORP.
 ICCROM provided staff time for the initiative.

 - Nepal, 2015–2016 – ICCROM assisted with launching a crowd map for first damage and risk assessment, in-crisis training for salvage and stabilization of structures and collections, in-crisis training of volunteers, early recovery planning, coordination mechanisms for post-disaster recovery, and help set up a working model for visible temporary storages, accessible to visitors, for ensuring business continuity of museums.
 ICCROM received funds from the Smithsonian, the Prince Claus Fund and the Government of Norway.
-It activated emergency funds up to 5000 Euro to support staff mission costs and purchase of emergency supplies.
+It activated emergency funds up to 5 000 euros to support staff mission costs and the purchase of emergency supplies.